annshinewu/Fundamentals-of-Python/chapter4.md

 lang: python
 xp: 100
 ```
 In the body of the functions we defined in the prvious exercises, we use print to output the desired outcome.
 However, we can also use `return ` to escpae the function and send back a desired value.
-For example:

-def Subtract(a, b):
-   return(a-b) #We send the result of a-b back to the calling environment

-difference = Subtract(10,5) #We store the difference between 10 and 5 into the variable named difference

-A function can require as many parameters as you like, but when you call the function, you should pass in the matching number of arguments.

 `@instructions`
-- Look at the function in the editor, Subtract.
-It should take in two arguments and subtract the two numbers.
-- Create a function named `Subtract` (this part is done for you).
+- Create a function named `` (this part is done for you).
 - Fill in the paremeter so it perferm the function desired.
 - Call the function with appropriate arguments that will output `5`